-Today, most laptops come with an integrated camera and microphone so that little to no setup is needed for livestreaming.
-There are settings within the laptop's software to control sound and video settings for an optimal presentation.
-Should the computer lack an integrated camera, an inexpensive webcam can be used.
-Many higher quality webcams also contain their own microphones.
+Most laptops today will come with an integrated camera and microphone by default.
+There are settings within the laptop software to control sound and video settings for an optimal presentation.
+Should the computer lack an integrated camera, an inexpensive webcam will do.

 Reliable Internet Connectivity